KokoDoko/game-custom-elements/README.md

 ### What are these custom elements?

 A custom element is an HTML Element that allows you to add your own properties and methods.
+For example, the basic [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement) has a `style` property and a `click()` method.
+By extending the HTML Element we get all this existing functionality and we can add our own.

 In this experiment we have an element `Car` that has an `x` and `y` property and an `update()` method:

 ```
 class Car extends HTMLElement {